 Online privacy has become a major concern these days.
-With the growing number of cyber breaches, introduction of new data retention laws, and increase in government surveillance, it seems like Internet privacy is just an illusion.
+With the growing number of cyber breaches, the introduction of new data retention laws, and an increase in government surveillance, it seems like Internet privacy is just an illusion.

 And as if that wasn’t enough, the apps you use on your smartphones or tablets also tend to leak data behind your back.
 Ultimately, the leaked data reveals pretty much about everything about you like your personality, traits, online behavior, and more.